 To apply, a student must meet the requirements.
 That includes: be a citizen or permanent resident of the US, be able to enroll (or are enrolled) at an accredited two or four-year university/college, be interested in a STEM career, and also have at least a 2.5 GPA.

 Believing that information should be universally accessible, Google has partnered up with the non-profit disability organization Lime.
-They provide this scholarship to students with disabilities interested in computer science or computer engineering.
-This scholarship is also available to students from Canada!
+They provide scholarships to students with disabilities who are also interested in computer science or computer engineering.
+Canadian students can also apply!

 To qualify, a student must meet a few requirements.
 That includes: be a graduate, undergraduate, or Ph.D. student enrolled at an accredited university, be enrolled full-time, be maintaining academic excellence, have either a visible or invisible disability (as defined on their site), demonstrate leadership qualities, have a passion for computers.

 See what colleges offer computer science and other programs over on our college pages!
-When you’ve found a couple you’re interested in, enter your information into our college match tool to see your admission odds and potential financial aid benefits!
+When you’ve found a couple you’re interested in, enter your information into our college match tool to see your admission odds, as well as any potential financial aid benefits!